Georgia Bulldogs football: Conference affiliations

-Georgia was a founding member of the Southern Intercollegiate Athletic Association, one of the first collegiate athletic conferences formed in the United States.
+Georgia was a founding member of the Southern Intercollegiate Athletic Association (SIAA), one of the first collegiate athletic conferences formed in the United States.
 Georgia participated in the SIAA from its establishment in 1895 until 1921.
 During its tenure in the SIAA, Georgia was conference co-champion in two years, 1896 and 1920.

-In 1921, the Bulldogs, along with 12 other teams, left the SIAA and formed the Southern Conference.
+In 1921, the Bulldogs, along with 12 other teams, left the SIAA and formed the Southern Conference (SoCon).
 During its time in the Southern Conference, the team never won a conference championship.
 In 1932, the Georgia Bulldogs left the Southern Conference to form and join the SEC, where Georgia has won the second-most SEC football championships, with 15, behind Alabama (27).